Tokyo 1 Day Itinerary: Asakusa, Harajuku, Shibuya & Shinjuku Route for First-Time Visitors (2026)

 Shibuya Crossing The modern Tokyo moment most first-time visitors expect, plus easy access from Harajuku.

-Shinjuku at night Neon lights, food alleys and nightlife atmosphere in the city’s most dramatic evening district.
+Shinjuku at night Neon lights, food alleys, nightlife atmosphere, and plenty of dinner options in one dramatic evening district.

 Skips Why It Is Better to Save It

-Tsukiji and Ginza Excellent for food and shopping, but adding them can make the day feel rushed unless you skip Harajuku.
+Tsukiji and Ginza Excellent for food and shopping, but adding them makes the day rushed unless you skip Harajuku.

 Akihabara Worth it for anime and gaming fans, but best used as a swap for Harajuku rather than an extra stop.